|

 *Limit activities to one at a time.
 Activity fees can add up fast.
 One at a time is the rule at our house.
 If you can't afford the activity, it doesn't hurt for the kids to use their own money to pay for it.
 The best way to teach them money management is to let them manage their own money when they have nothing to lose, instead of after they have maxed out the credit cards someone persuaded then to sign up for in college.

-Living on a dime In 5 years, Tawra and her husband paid off $20,000 personal debt on an average income of $22,000 per year.
+Tawra Kellam is the author of Dining On A Dime Cookbook.
+For more free tips and recipes visit her web site at Text is Living on a dime and Link is http://momcents.livingonad.hop.clickbank.net/ Living on a dime In 5 years, Tawra and her husband paid off $20,000 personal debt on an average income of $22,000 per year.

-August 10th, 2008 at 06:41 pm
+August 10th, 2008 at 07:41 pm

 Hi all...
 I wanted to introduce myself.
 My name is Heather and I created my alter ego "MomCents" back in 2001.
 I have a need to find deals, save money, pinch pennies.
 Some call this an addiction, while I just call it FUN!